jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ## Sagarin Ratings

-Jeff Sagrin's ratings, like KPI, are used for many other sports and therefore are not just basketball specific.
+Jeff Sagarin's ratings, like KPI, are used for many other sports and therefore are not just basketball specific.
 The ratings also only factor in games against D1 opponents.
 Sagarin's ratings are a predictive metric, and he even says that to predict the outcome of a given game, just compare the two team's ratings and